Features

 A type of contract that covers the service, repair, or replacement of major household appliances and home systems, including electrical, plumbing, heating, and air conditioning.

-A way of generating rental income from your home, either through buying a multifamily property and renting out the units you don’t live in or rent out bedrooms, garages, attics, etc., in a house you already own.
+A way of generating rental income from your home is either through buying a multifamily property and renting out the units you don’t live in or renting out bedrooms, garages, attics, etc., in a house you already own.

 A state of economic downturn in the real estate and housing market, which typically occurs when home prices drop for an extended period.